Zssork/sssystem/README.md

 > [!CAUTION]
 >
-> This is experimental and might cause issues
+> This is an experimental setup

 ## Components

+- Packages
+    - Check the `*.lst` files
 - Terminal
     - kitty
     - zsh
+    - zsh-autosuggestions
     - ohmyposh
 - Waybar
 - Desktop